kemitchell/writing.kemitchell.com/_drafts/MIT-Line-by-Line.md

 ## Read the License

-If you haven't taken the time to actually read the license from top to bottom, you need to do so now.
-The rest of this post will help you make sense of how it's written and the background it rests on.
+If you haven't taken the time to actually read the license from top to bottom---it's about 170 words total---you need to do so now.
-If you want the most out of the experience of this post, you need both the big picture in the back of your mind and the repetition of seeing parts again later:
+Especially if licenses aren't your day-to-day.
+Make a mental note of anything that seems off or unclear, and keep trucking.
+The point is to prime the whole text, as context.
+I'll repeat the whole text again, in chunks and in order, with context and commentary.
+The repetition is designed to strengthen your understanding.

 > The MIT License (MIT)
 >